Despicable: Daycare Worker Sarah Gable Allegedly Pushes 4-Year-Old Down Stairs

 “When parents give their kids to daycare centers, the expectation is that their children are going to be taken care of.”

-Upper Darby Police Department also tweeted various thanks for the community’s support in making them knowledgeable of this story.
+Upper Darby Police Department also tweeted various thanks for the community’s support in making them aware of this story.

 “Thanks for bringing awareness to what we consider an important story for parents everywhere,” tweets the department.